Head-to-Head · Updated May 2026

 • You're travelling as a couple seeking romance

-• You want world-class restaurant and beach club scene
+• You want world-class beach clubs and restaurants

-• You plan to visit for more than 7 days (variety rewards longer stays)
+• You plan to visit for 7+ days (variety rewards longer stays)

 🇹🇭